 We understand that giftedness is not confined to children of a particular socioeconomic status, so a significant portion of our budget is dedicated to tuition assistance each year.
 A national leader in its category according to the National Association of Independent Schools, Mirman's tuition assistance program reaches one in six students.
 However, we truly believe that every Mirman student is positively impacted by this program.

-Mirman utilizes an inclusive tuition model, which means our tuition includes costs for books, a personal laptop for each student, class supplies, early morning care (beginning at 7:15 daily), athletics teams, and non-overnight field trips.
-This year’s inclusive tuition rate is:
+* Mirman tuition includes the cost to attend the school, books, a personal laptop for each student, class supplies, early morning care (beginning at 7:15 daily), athletics teams, and non-overnight field trips

 Tuition Assistance Process